algrshn/resnet50/README.md

 $ python3 check_accuracy.py --run_folder=mytestrun --epoch_start=0 --epoch_end=30
 ```

 If the trained model for a particular epoch is not available yet (possible if check_accuracy.py is run concurrently with train.py but on a different GPU), the script will wait until it becomes available.
 When making predictions on the validation set we re-size the image so the shortest side is 256px, then we generate predictions for 10 different versions of the image: crops from each corner, crop from the center, plus horizontal flips of all the crops.
 The final prediction is the average of predictions on 10 versions.
-We skip the color augmentation step.
+We skip the color augmentation step.<br /><br />

 ### Configuration file